morheus9/k8s_infra_template/README.md

 This repository provides a Terraform config for deploying infrastructure for K8s on Yandex Cloud.
 It includes modules for creating and managing various resources, such as:
 - Yandex Object Storage (S3)
-- Yandex Managed K8S Service for Kubernetes
+- Yandex Managed K8S Service for Kubernetes + addons like cilium
+- Yandex Networks
 ## Pipeline work in Gitlab and github requires:

 1. Create SA, roles, key: